kosmos-industrie40/kosmos-ml-wrapper/README.rst

 ================

 The variables that need to be configured for each tool are defined in this block.
-You will find variables that are required and variables that are optional.
+You will find variables that are required and variables that are opKtional.

 The bare minimum you need to provide are the variables